bytedeco/procamcalib/README.txt

 ==Changes==
+===May 11, 2011===
+ * Changed `Marker.getCenter()` back to the centroid, because it has better noise averaging properties and gives in practice more accurate results than the actual center
+ * Added hack to `OpenCVFrameGrabber.start()` to wait for `cvRetrieveFrame()` to return something else than `null` under Mac OS X
+ * Added to the scripts `-Dapple.awt.fullscreencapturealldisplays=false` Java option required for full-screen support under Mac OS X
+ * Removed from the scripts the default `-Dsun.java2d.opengl=True` Java option, because since NVIDIA Release 260 family of drivers, most video drivers under Linux do not have good OpenGL support anymore
+ * `FFmpegFrameGrabber` now works properly on Windows with newer binaries
+ * New `VideoInputFrameGrabber` to capture using DirectShow, useful under Windows 7 where OpenCV and FFmpeg can fail to capture using Video for Windows
+ * `GeometricCalibrator` now reports the maximum errors in addition to the average (RMS) errors

 ===April 7, 2011===
  * Added a `format` property to camera settings, mostly useful for `FFmpegFrameGrabber`, where interesting values include "dv1394", "mjpeg", "video4linux2", "vfwcap", and "x11grab"
  * Added hack to make sure the temporarily extracted library files get properly deleted under Windows